|

 culture open to children of the entire

 settlement.
-They serve the community with a major clinic and dispensary
+They serve the community with a clinic and dispensary

 that is heavily used and serves the entire refugee community as does the DTR